jaypeepeep/jaypeepeep/README.md

-# 👋 Hello, I'm JP
+# 👋 Hey, I'm JP

-Welcome to my GitHub profile!
-I'm a passionate Software Developer based in Philippines.
-Here you'll find my projects, contributions, and a bit more about my work and interests.
+Welcome!
+I’m a Software Developer from the Philippines.
+Take a look at my projects, contributions, and a bit about what I’m into.

 ## 📝 About Me